seekerhuang/ROAD-R-CHALLENGE/ensemble/readme_ensemble.md

 According to the experiment logs, the results are as follows:

-For dinov2_swin, the best validation results are:
+For TBSD model, the best validation results are:

 <img src="./mAPs.png" alt="image-20231027143757322" style="zoom:50%;" />